-Creek Walking I
+Creek Walking II

 Did I mention I enjoy walking?
 Maybe once or twice?
 Urban walking, bush walking, mountain trekking, reef walking and, as pictured below, creek walking.
 I’m not sure creek walking is a thing, but I do enjoy getting down into a creek for a bit of a scramble.
 My favourite is probably the Torrent de Pareis in Mallorca, although I’m … More Creek Walking I